Skip to Main Content

 Motion Designers from the Anime and VFX Capital

 Japan is the world's anime capital.
-It is the country that produced Studio Ghibli, Madhouse, and the broadcast-design line anchoring NHK and commercial network identity.
+It gave us Studio Ghibli, Madhouse, and the broadcast-design line that anchors NHK and commercial network identity.

-Here is how this works in practice.
-Motion designers here grow up inside a culture where typography, sequential storytelling, and visual rhythm are taken as seriously as live-action craft.
-Our network includes artists trained at Tokyo University of the Arts, Musashino Art University, and Tama Art University.
-They then sharpened skills inside Aoni Production's design wing or Madhouse-adjacent studios.
+Motion designers here grow up inside a culture where typography, frame-by-frame storytelling, and visual rhythm matter as much as live-action craft.
+Our network has artists trained at Tokyo University of the Arts, Musashino Art University, and Tama Art University.
+They then sharpened their skills inside Aoni Production's design wing or Madhouse-adjacent studios.
 From there they moved into broadcast and commercial finishing at OMNIBUS JAPAN (Akasaka), THE SEVEN (TBS-linked), Imagica Entertainment, and vfxNova.

-Here is the short of it.
 We deliver title sequences, animated logos, lower thirds, screen graphics, UI animation, particle systems, and blended VFX comp work.
-Outputs serve features, episode series, anime shoots, premium commercials, and digital campaigns across Shibuya, Shinjuku, Yokohama, Osaka, and Kyoto.
+These outputs serve features, episode series, anime shoots, premium commercials, and digital campaigns.
+We cover Shibuya, Shinjuku, Yokohama, Osaka, and Kyoto.

-Here is the breakdown.
 Our designers run After Effects, Cinema 4D, Nuke, and Houdini chains.
-Japan's first DaVinci Certified Trainer in Tokyo handles colour-managed hand-off to live-action finishing.
+Japan's first DaVinci Certified Trainer in Tokyo handles the colour-managed hand-off to live-action finishing.
 Bilingual designers run Japanese typography systems alongside English-language files.
-We hit ARIB broadcast specs, NHK and TBS norms, and global streaming masters from the same Tokyo suite.
+From the same Tokyo suite, we hit ARIB broadcast specs, NHK and TBS norms, and global streaming masters.

 ACT 03